Meeco/docs/guides/portal-tutorials/tenant-administrators/manage-organisations.md

 * Logo upload

 > **Note**
-> _Associated schemas:_ For more information on creating, managing and assigning schemas to Organisations, see the tutorial [Credential Schemas](./credential-schemas.md).
+> _Associated schemas:_ Credential schemas are created and managed through the [Wallet Dashboard](../../api-guides/wallet/configuration.md) or the [Wallet API](../../api-guides/credentials/credential-schemas.md).
+A Tenant Administrator can assign available schemas to Organisations.

 Once all required fields are complete select the _Add_ button and the Organisation will appear in the list.